-Electronics Assessment/Career Planning is an in-depth, student-centered activity that requires electronics engineering technology self-diagnostic assessment, the integration of research in current electronics employment, the development of a comprehensive curriculum vitae, practical career planning, interviewing strategies and the application of advanced math concepts to electronics engineering technology situations.
-Students will participate in career-focused activities that include building a curriculum vitae or professional résumé and knowing how to interview successfully.
-The knowledge and skills acquired in this course are directly applicable to students who are seeking a job, a promotion or moving to a new skill area.
+This course is an in-depth, student-centered activity that requires electronics engineering technology self-diagnostic assessment, the integration of research in current electronics employment, the development of a comprehensive curriculum vitae, practical career planning, interviewing strategies, and the application of advanced mathematics concepts to electronics engineering technology situations.
+Students will participate in career-focused activities that include building a curriculum vitae or professional resume and knowing how to interview successfully.
+The knowledge and skills acquired in this course are directly applicable to students who are seeking a job or a promotion, or are moving to a new skill area.

-Please note.
-Prior to registering for this course you are required to schedule an Academic Advising appointment.
-Instructions on how to schedule an appointment are located on our website http://www.tesu.edu/current-students/Make-Advising-Appointment.cfm .
-Questions should be addressed to the School of Applied Science and Technology at firstname.lastname@example.org or calling 609-984-1130 extension 3195.
+Please note: Prior to registering for this course students are required to schedule an academic advising appointment.
+Instructions on how to schedule an appointment are located on our website http://www.tesu.edu/current-students/Make-Advising-Appointment.cfm.
+Questions should be addressed to the School of Applied Science and Technology at email@example.com or by calling (609) 984-1130, ext.
+3195.